 - No extra foods were allowed between meals, except for decaffeinated, kcal-free beverages and herbal tees that were provided by unit staff.
 One black coffee was allowed per day.

 - Initial N: 22 females

 - Attrition (final N): 17 subjects completed the study

 - Four subjects were smokers

 - Eight subjects were post-menopausal

-- Both groups were the same with a body mass index of 32±1kg/m2
+- Both groups were the same with a BMI of 32±1kg/m2

-- Initial mean fasted total blood cholesterol and triacylglycerol concentrations were 5.12±0.17mmol per l and 1.57±0.14mmol per L, respectively
+- Initial mean fasting total cholesterol and triacylglycerol concentrations were 5.12±0.17mmol per L and 1.57±0.14mmol per L, respectively

 - Initial energy and fat intakes were 2,458±73kcal per day and 109.25±3.25g per day, respectively